d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 The rotating-source vector response becomes physically meaningful only when it is tied to an observable.
 In this framework, the natural first test case is Gravity Probe B. The role of the present section is therefore not to introduce a new phenomenological domain, but to extract the first concrete weak-field observable from the rotating-source displacement field developed in the previous section.

 The observable to be extracted is the frame-drag component of the GPB gyroscope drift.
-The geodetic branch belongs to the already-established three-contribution weak-field structure and need not be rederived in the body.
+The geodetic branch follows from the effective coordinate geometry as a single integrated result and need not be rederived in the body.
 The present section is concerned only with the rotating-source contribution.

 Within the rotating-source construction, the relevant field is the retarded spin-odd azimuthal component